LaraMi92/guardian-news-react-redux-app/README.md

 # guardian-news-react-redux-app

 This app will allow you to retrieve articles from The Guardian's API using dates as queries.
-Clicking on a year will render random articles from that year - choice only runs from 2010 to 2019, since no one wants to read news from 2020.
+Clicking on a year will render 'fun' articles from that year - choice only runs from 2010 to 2019, since no one wants to read news from 2020.

+To use the Guardian's API you need to generate your own key, which can be done here => https://open-platform.theguardian.com/access/

 To run, install dependencies with **yarn** and then **yarn start** to launch the app.